Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Introduction

-All the results aforementioned are based on continuous-time signals of agents, and the triggering condition has to be monitored and verified continuously.
+All the aforementioned results are based on continuous-time signals of agents, and the triggering condition has to be monitored and verified continuously.
 However, most control algorithms and communication protocols are implemented with digital devices, resulting in clock-driven measurements and updates.
-Therefore, a great deal of effort has been devoted to developing various event-triggered strategies that are based on discrete-time signals of agents, among which the periodic event-triggered strategy has received much attention \citep*{heemels2012periodic, meng2013event, guo2014distributed}.
-Very recently, the period event-triggered strategy has been employed to the cooperative output regulation problem of linear distributed systems in \cite{zheng2020periodic}.
+Therefore, much effort has been devoted to developing various event-triggered strategies based on discrete-time signals of agents, among which the periodic event-triggered strategy has received much attention \citep*{heemels2012periodic, meng2013event, guo2014distributed,garcia2016periodic}.
+Very recently, the periodic event-triggered strategy has been employed for the distributed state estimation problem of linear distributed systems in \cite{zheng2020periodic}.
 With the periodic event-triggered strategy, the triggering condition is checked at discrete sampling instants, making it suitable for digital implementation.
-Also, it naturally excludes Zeno behavior, which is undesirable due to its impracticability \citep*{seyboth2013event, heemels2012periodic}.
-Besides, the inter-event steps with the periodic event-triggered strategy are multiples of the sampling period, facilitating related protocol design.
-However, a significant design issue, periodic sampling, has rarely been treated in the existing literature.
-The sampling period in most cases is either selected as a sufficiently small number or restricted to some values on a fixed interval determined by a set of linear matrix inequalities or the spectral radius/norm of certain graph-induced matrix \citep*{meng2013event, guo2014distributed, liu2019leader, zheng2020periodic}.
-Although some researchers have noticed the impact of the sampling period on consensus behaviour of second-order systems \citep*{yu2011second, huang2016some}, general results on the sampling period and its relationship with stability and performance of distributed systems are quite limited, especially for the cooperative output regulation problem, where extra reference or disturbance signals are involved.
-Apart from this, the interaction between periodic sampling and event triggering is poorly understood, and their impact on the inter-event dynamics remains unclear.
+Also, it naturally excludes Zeno behavior, which is undesirable due to its impracticability \citep*{heemels2012periodic}.
+Besides, the inter-event steps with the periodic event-triggered strategy are multiples of the sampling period, facilitating related protocol design. {\myr Just as \cite{liu2015event} pointed out, the numerical simulation's step-length guarantees strictly positive minimum inter-event times and excludes Zeno behavior.
+While \cite{liu2015event} still observed that the inter-event times converge to the step-length of the numerical simulation in the finite time.
+Hence, the periodic event-triggered strategy is of practical interest and deserves more effort for distributed systems. }